ceford/cefjdemos-data-jdm-help/articles/en/menu-items/menu-item-single-contact.md

 All of the **Common Contact Display Fields** have the following options
 available:
 - *Use Global:* Use the default value from the contacts options screen.
 - *Show:* Show this field.
 - *Hide:* Do not display this field.

 - **Link \<letter\> Label**. \<A to E\> Labels (5) to override shown link's label.

 ### Mail Options

-Contact Mail Options control the appearance of a Contact's **→** *Contact Form* if it is enabled.

 <img
 src="https://docs.joomla.org/images/0/04/Help-4x-Menus-Menu-Item-Contact-Category-single-contact-mail-options-parameters-en.png"
 decoding="async" data-file-width="600" data-file-height="291"
 width="600" height="291"
-alt="Help-4x-Menus-Menu-Item-Contact-Category-single-contact-mail-options-parameters-en.png" />
+alt="Menu Item Single contact mail options tab" />

 - **Show Contact Form**.
 Display the contact's *contact form*.

-It has the following options available:

     - *Use Global:* Use the default value from the contacts options screen.
     - *Show:* Display this.
     - *Hide:* Do not display.
 - **Send Copy to Submitter**.
 Display the a check box to allow a Submitter to send a copy of email to themselves.

-It has the following options available:

     - *Use Global:* Use the default value from the contacts options screen.
     - *Show:* Display this.
     - *Hide:* Do not display.
 - **Session Check**.
 Check for the existence of session cookie.
 Users without cookies enabled will not be able to send emails.

-It has the following options available:

     - *Use Global:* Use the default value from the contacts options screen.
     - *Yes:* Check for session cookie.
     - *No:* Do not check for session cookie.
 - **Custom Reply**.
 Turn on or off the custom message reply to contact form's submitter.

-It has the following options available:

     - *Use Global:* Use the default value from the contacts options screen.
     - *Yes:* Send an automated reply email.
     - *No:* Do not send an automated reply email.
 - **Contact Redirect**.
 Enter alternative URL to redirect submitter after a successful contact form email was sent.

 ### Common Options

-See [Menus: Edit/New
-Item](https://docs.joomla.org/Help4.x:Menu_Item:_New_Item/en "Help4.x:Menu Item: New Item/en")
-for help on fields common to all Menu Item types located in the following Tabs:
+See Menus: New Item for help on fields common to all Menu Item types, including:

+- Right Panel
-- **Link Type**
+- Link Type
-- **Page Display**
+- Page Display
-- **Metadata**
+- Metadata
-- **Associations**
+- Associations
-- **Module Assignment**
+- Module Assignment

 ## Toolbar